canalplus/rx-player/src/ARCHITECTURE_DOC-PRELOADING.md

-As I know there is some long term need for this, both at Canal+ and from outsiders, and as it may seem similar to a downloading concept (as when preloading, contents are also loaded for later), I thought that I add to add this part to this documentation.
+As I know there is some long term need for this, both at Canal+ and from outsiders, and as it may seem similar to a downloading concept (as when preloading, contents are also loaded for later), I thought that I had to add this chapter to this documentation.

 The answer is: I don't think so.

-For downloads, the solution found by other implementation we've seen have many key
+For downloads, the solution found by other implementations we've seen have many key
 differences:

 - they favor the highest compatible media quality without network bandwidth considerations, where content preloading starts from the idea that playback will soon start and thus act like our regular playback logic on that point

-- for downloaded contents, playback will most often start later, in a different browsing session and thus in a different RxPlayer instance.
+- for downloaded contents, playback will most often start much later, in a different browsing session and thus in a different RxPlayer instance.
 In contrast with "preloading" where preloading and actually playing are usually close in time to each other and are always on the same RxPlayer instance.

   The current preloading solution proposed is basically about handling a "not-yet-playing" mode, where the media element can then be "hot-swapped" (well, "hot-inserted") to enable actual playback on the current RxPlayer instance.

-  This also means that all modules handling playback-related issues are in-place (and there's a LOT of them) because they might be imminently-needed, though this is just added complexity in a context where the content will not be actually played in that same session.
+  This also means that all modules handling playback-related issues are in-place (and there's a LOT of them) because they might be imminently-needed.
+This is just added complexity in a context where the content will not be actually played in that same session.

 Because of those, I actually think that having a separate code path/architecture for content downloading than for content loading and preloading would be easier to follow and maintain (though we know some people do not believe us on this :p!).
-Most advanced features worked-around here (`SegmentSink` inventories, `HTMLMediaElement` usage etc.) are not needed at all for content downloading because they are linked to content playback.
+Most advanced features worked-around here (`SegmentSink` inventories, `HTMLMediaElement` usage, `PlaybackObserver` etc.) are not needed at all for content downloading because they are linked to content playback.

 The main logic of content downloading seem actually easier to implement than what we're doing here, the complexities we had at the time of our first attempts (at implementing